 Wise Online - View Week

-Week 3- Staying Present to the Unpleasant- Regulating Emotions
+Staying Present to the Unpleasant-Processing Emotions in a Healthy Way

 Emotional Intelligence (EQ) is a key predictor of mental health.
 Our EQ refers to our ability to be aware of, regulate, and express our emotions and to understand, and respond skillfully, to the emotions of others.